zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-mobileapp/create-build-ios/create-build-ios.md

 ## Introduction

-This tutorial shows you how to create a build configuration to install a mobile application on iOS devices.
+This lab shows you how to create a build configuration to install a mobile application on iOS devices.

 ### Estimated Lab Time:  10 minutes

 ### Background

-In the previous tutorial, you defined application settings and a build configuration to deploy your mobile application on the Android platform; you'll do the same for the iOS platform in this tutorial.
-You'll then use these settings to build the mobile application for installation on both Android and iOS devices in a later tutorial.
+In the previous lab, you defined a build configuration to deploy your mobile application on the Android platform; you'll do the same for the iOS platform in this lab.
+You'll then use these settings to build the mobile application for installation on both Android and iOS devices in a later lab.

 ## **STEP 1**: Enroll in an iOS Developer Program